ahabegger/ECE287-FPGA-Blackjack/README.md

 Our project is an iteration of blackjack on the DE2-115 board in a way similar to that of the Atari 2600 blackjack game.
 This project was able to be designed through the use of verilog code to create a FSM that outputs to an FPGA (Altera DE2-115).
 The game consists of a single play option: player vs computer, where the computer plays as the dealer.
-Through the use of a Linear Feedback Shift Register (LFSM), the player and dealer are assigned cards at random, ranging from 2-10, Jack, Queen, King, and Ace.
+Through the use of a Linear Feedback Shift Register (LFSR), the player and dealer are assigned cards at random, ranging from 2-10, Jack, Queen, King, and Ace.
 All face cards hold their typical values and the value of the Ace will be determined based on projected outcome, meaning the value will be assigned 1 if the projected result is a bust, and 11 otherwise.